- Academy Color Encoding System (ACES)

 Well actually it is super easy to understand.
 The OCIO config comes by default with this Color Picking role because most users will use an ODT Output – Rec.709 (or Output – sRGB) in their viewer.

-If your ODT is different from Output – Rec.709, I suggest that you modify the OCIO config file with the ODT your are using.Yes I have put twice the same information.
-For safety.
+If your ODT is different from Output – Rec.709, I suggest that you modify the OCIO config file with the ODT your are using.Your ODT and color picking role should be the same.

 We have seen in the example above that the Color Picking role in Maya allows you to set your colors taking in account the ODT of ACES which is super user-friendly.